Total newbie builds Mini-ITX Linux PC (Error after Error)

 • How can I figure out the cause of errors?:

-• Unlike coding, there's nothing like a text error message during PC building
+• Unlike coding, there's nothing like a text error message along the way

 • After all, I had to buy the buzzer and LED lumps to figure out the error